 When I first reached Robben Island, after an hour-long ferry ride from Victoria & Alfred Waterfront in Cape Town, I was mesmerised by the beauty of the landscapes; the view from here was just so pristine.
 The breeze was quite cold in April as it coincides with onset of the winter in South Africa.
 I then, turned my eyes towards the land and noticed that the soil and vegetation were quite dry.
 There were plenty of rocks surrounding the island.
 But what caught my eye was a giant wall covered by barbed wires… “Freedom cannot be manacled!”
 I read on the wall before I suddenly understood the pain of the innocent people, who had been imprisoned here, kept in captivity in a beautiful island with only a window with a view of the deep blue sea as their only escape.

 The silence around contrasted sharply with the vivid and colourful city of Cape Town.
-But then came this tall, old, black man, his eyes red and his head clean shaven.
+Then came this tall, old, black man, his eyes red and his head clean shaven.
 He introduced himself as our tour guide and a former political prisoner, who had been sentenced and imprisoned on the island.
 Leaving us dumbstruck, and before we had time to ask him a question, he took us through the prison and began explaining how the prisoners used to live here.

 ‘’This is the Island!
 Here you will die!’’